Fireplaces built By RL Sanborn Masonry

 were many of these workhorses built in summer

-kitchens all over the east and Midwest up through
+kitchens all over the East and Midwest up through

 about 1850, often coexisting with Rumford fireplaces

 in the main house.
-The Rumfords were For heat but
+The Rumfords were for heat but

 you didn't necessarily want the fireplace you cooked